Curriculum Statement 2019/20

 The curriculum is designed with the children’s interests at the centre to provide memorable experiences, creative opportunities and time to embed skills across the curriculum.
-Each topic starts with an activity to engage interest and curiosity.
-At this stage, topic webs and ideas for learning at home are shared with parents and carers to strengthen the partnership between home and school.
+It is topic-based and each starts with an activity to engage interest and curiosity.
+Topic webs, expectations and ideas for learning at home are shared with parents and carers to strengthen the partnership between home and school.
 The curriculum is designed to allow time for development of skills, acquisition of knowledge, creative thinking and problem solving leading to deeper learning that can be applied in different contexts.
-Underpinning this is a drive to enrich vocabulary, develop communication and further improve listening skills.
-At the end of the topic, children, parents and carers are encouraged to reflect, celebrate and value all our successes.
+The basic foundamentals of this is a drive to enrich vocabulary, develop communication and further improve listening skills.
+At the end of each topic, children, parents and carers are encouraged to reflect, celebrate and value all our successes.

 If you go to the PARENTS pencil on the website you will see what your child is studying in their respective year group and please feel free to contact the following members of staff if you want any further information.